JagarJaguar/startup/notes.md

 - Registered my new domain (jagarchat.com)
 - Setup DNS records
 - My domain and subdomain work, but my firewall blocks the domain because it isn't secure.
 Waiting to secure it with HTTPS.
+- One thing that I found interesting was the handshakes between the client and the server with TLS.
+There is quite a process involved for a secure connection, which makes sense.

 ## HTML Notes